| |

 transcripts to ensure that you meet the appropriate educational requirements.
 If all

-requirements are met, the Committee will make a recommendation to the Board to
+requirements are met, the Committee will make a recommendation to the Executive

 -

-Board will review the committee’s recommendation and make a final determination on
+review the Committee’s recommendation and make a final determination.
+The Board

 -